Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

-For the finite-size effect, we use the CCD ground-state energy as the reference scale and set correlation length $l_{\rm{cc,PNM}}= 0.49~\rm{fm}^{-1}$ and $l_{\rm{cc,SNM}}= 0.56~\rm{fm}^{-1}$.
+For the finite-size effect, we use the CCD ground-state energy as the reference scale and set correlation length $l_{\rm{cc,PNM}}= 0.50~\rm{fm}^{-1}$ and $l_{\rm{cc,SNM}}= 0.58~\rm{fm}^{-1}$.
 Following the study in Ref~\cite{hagen2013b}, we take $\pm 0.5\%$($\pm 4\%$) for \PNM{}(\SNM{}) as estimates of the $95\%$ credible intervals of finite-size errors for each system.
 This gives $\bar {c}_{\rm{fs,PNM}} = 0.0025$ ($\bar {c}_{\rm{fs,SNM}} = 0.02$) for the nuclear-matter calculations in this work.

 Finally, we also use the \GP{} error model described in Eqs.~\eqref{eq:method_error_1} and \eqref{eq:method_error_2} to incorporate the emulator error $\varepsilon_{\rm{emu}}(\rho)$ in Eq.~\eqref{eq:predicted_observables}.
 These \GP[s] were trained by the differences between emulator predictions and CCD results with the latter then used as reference scale.
 The training data are taken from the CCD computations and emulator predictions of the 34 interactions in Ref.~\cite{Hu:2021trw}.
-For the emulator error we found $l_{\rm emu,PNM}= 0.38~\rm{fm}^{-1}$ for \PNM{} and $l_{\rm emu,SNM}= 0.25~\rm{fm}^{-1}$ for \SNM{}.
-We take the mean function $\mu _{\rm emu} = 0$ and $\bar {c}_{\rm emu} = 0.02$ for both \PNM{} and \SNM{}.
-Note that the cross-covariance matrices are set to be $K_{12}=0$ for both method and emulator errors, thus neglecting possible correlations between \PNM{} and \SNM{}.
+For the \SNM{} emulator error we found $l_{\rm emu,SNM}= 0.38~\rm{fm}^{-1}$ and we use $\mu_{\rm emu,SNM} = 0$ and $\bar {c}_{\rm emu,SNM} = 0.01$.
+We ignore the small emulator error for \PNM{} due to the high accuracy achieved by the \PNM{} emulator predictions.

 Following these assignments, the full \PPD{} for nuclear matter observables, incorporating all relevant sources of uncertainty, can be sampled according to Eq.~\eqref{eq:predicted_observables}.
 In particular, it becomes straightforward to sample the error terms from the corresponding covariance matrices once the multitask \GP[s] are determined.
 In practice, this task is efficiently performed using